pods

 intending contributors...

-1. email surfresearch.com.au
+1. email

-and request provisional catalogue entry number
+surfresearch.com.au and request provisional catalogue entry

-2. Use this number
+2. Use this

-associated images,
+extension for the associated images,

 see Scans.